abevoelker/blog/source/_posts/2014-06-29-sick-of-ruby-dynamic-typing-side-effects-object-oriented-programming.md

 * Easy concurrency and parallelism thanks to the aforementioned pure functions, lack of side effects, immutability.
 * [Types are documentation][types-are-documentation] that the compiler checks.
 * [If it compiles, it oftentimes just works][it-compiles-it-works]
+* A [high amount of code reuse due to the basis in category theory][code-reuse].
+This is a failed promise of OO in my opinion.

 I think there is enough learning material out there, and motivated teachers like [Chris Allen (@bitemyapp)][chris-allen], that even an idiot / not-super-mathy person like myself can get into Haskell for serious work.
 And Haskell has enough depth that the more time I invest with it and the math theory underpinning it (category theory), I will unlock new, mathematically-sound abstractions that I can use pretty directly (e.g. [lenses][lens], [arrows][arrow]).
 Perhaps some day I'll even be like those math warlocks, and able to appreciate languages with even more powerful type systems, e.g. ones with [dependent types][dependent-types] like [Idris][idris], [Agda][agda], or [Coq][coq] (one can dream).
 Basically, Haskell's not a language that I anticipate getting bored of very quickly.